Local officials sound the alarm over another possible wave of Covid-19 infections - KION546

 And for those who received a J&J shot, Fauci said clinical data currently do not show a need to administer booster doses.

-Fauci added that the decision to boost may depend on local situations and could be decided on a local level.
+Fauci added that the decision to boost may depend on local conditions and could be determined on a local level.

 The-CNN-Wire